(Download Adobe Acrobat Reader to view or print PDF)

 Data and Surveys

 Quality data fundamentally underpins all the best resources and service provision.
-We use data to make informed decisions about critical needs and shapes our prevention and intervention efforts.
+We use data to make informed decisions about critical needs and it shapes our prevention and intervention efforts.
 View the data we use related to violence prevention.